 - How to switch Home screens

 - How to launch apps from the Home screen

-- How to see widgets and quick actions with 3D Touch on the Home screen
+- How to see widgets and quick actions with 3D Touch or Haptic Touch on the Home screen

 - How to launch apps with Spotlight search

 - How to quickly switch to open apps from Home screen